 The northeast is known for its beautiful neighborhoods that are friendly to our two-legged best friends, like the town of Canton Center, Connecticut.
-This place is a rural town that was once ranked by travel magazines as one of the Top Ten Coolest Towns to Visit in America.
+This place is a rural town that was once ranked by travel magazines as one of the "Top Ten Coolest Towns to Visit in America."
 Both dogs and their two-legged owners have caught on to the comfort that awaits them in this Connecticut town.
-With Nepaug State Forest making up the Western Corner and the Hudson further down the state to the East—Cantoners have found a beautiful haven tucked into this town!
+With Nepaug State Forest making up the western corner and the Hudson further down the state to the east, Cantoners have found a beautiful haven tucked into this town!

 Dog owners are pleased to know that there are 2 veterinarians, 6 groomers, and a handful of pet shops right within the town's limits.
 Fido's also excited about all the fun day outings you can take in Canton.
-You can take a stroll through Stratton Brook State Park to walk through the dense forests or head to the LaSalle Market to visit a unique deli & grocery vendor with your pup.
+You can take a stroll through Stratton Brook State Park to walk through the dense forests or head to the LaSalle Market to visit a unique deli and grocery vendor with your pup.
 No Northeastern neighborhood is complete without the local pizza spot and in Canton Center — it's a dog-friendly one!

 Don't miss out!
 Grab the leash and head out into this pawesome town!